Finite-Precision Conjugate Gradient Method for Massive MIMO Detection: Finite-Precision CG Detection

 Since the derivation of \eqref{eq: or_ph} is based on \textit{Theorem} \ref{the: cv}, which provides worst-case bounds, these bounds tend to be conservative and overestimated \cite{higham2019new}.
 Therefore, we can roughly omit $\mathcal{O}(\cdot)$, replace $\ll$ with $<$, and formulate the \textit{heuristic} method:

-\textit{In summary, given $N$ and $\kappa(\bf A)$\footnote{In practice, we can use the statistical results of $\kappa(\bf A)$, i.e., $\mathbb{E}\{\kappa(\bf A)\}$, which has been investigated in \cite{5474635,7790799,0609045}.}, we can first compute the upper bound of $u_{\mathrm{MV}}$ based on \eqref{eq: heuristic} and then consult Table \ref{tab: parafp} to select suitable precision corresponding to values of $u_{\mathrm{MV}}$.} In Section \ref{sec: sim}, simulation results will demonstrate that, while \eqref{eq: heuristic} is not a rigorous constraint, it provides a good indication of values of $u_{\mathrm{MV}}$ that can be chosen without affecting attainable accuracy and convergence.
+\textit{In summary, given $N$ and $\kappa(\bf A)$\footnote{{In practice, instead of the instantaneous condition number, one can employ the statistical expectation $\kappa(\bf A)$, i.e., $\mathbb{E}\{\kappa(\bf A)\}$, which has been investigated in \cite{5474635,7790799,0609045}.}}, we can first compute the upper bound of $u_{\mathrm{MV}}$ based on \eqref{eq: heuristic} and then consult Table \ref{tab: parafp} to select suitable precision corresponding to values of $u_{\mathrm{MV}}$.} In Section \ref{sec: sim}, simulation results will demonstrate that, while \eqref{eq: heuristic} is not a rigorous constraint, it provides a good indication of values of $u_{\mathrm{MV}}$ that can be chosen without affecting attainable accuracy and convergence.

 The computational complexity of FP-CG detection is significantly lower than that of CG detection due to the utilization of finite-precision arithmetic.
 For instance, in non-correlated ($\zeta = 0$) and moderately correlated channels ($\zeta = 0.5$), FP-CG detection can reduce computational cost by $75\%$ compared with CG detection (See Figs. \ref{fig: Heuristic_0} and \ref{fig: Heuristic_0p5}).
 In highly correlated channels ($\zeta=0.8$), FP-CG detection achieves a $43.3\%$ reduction in computational cost compared to CG detection (See Figs. \ref{fig: Heuristic_0p8} and \ref{fig: cc_con}).